Pio-js/Angular-Template-driven-form/README.md

-# Angular Template-Driven Form
+# Angular Template-Driven Form vs Reactive Form

-This form is created using ngForm and bootstrap.
+This form is created using FormControl, NgForm, FormGroup, Validators, FormArray, FormBuilder.

+Bootstrap for layout.

 There is a validation for the input fields and the submit button.